The Order: 1886: Plot

 At Westminster, Galahad's concerns fall on deaf ears.
 Lucan sympathizes with him however, and joins Galahad and Lakshmi in infiltrating the United India Company headquarters in Mayfair.
 They find evidence of a conspiracy to traffic half-breeds overseas and encounter Hastings in his vampire form.
 Before Galahad can act against Hastings, Lucan reveals himself to be a Lycan and attacks Galahad.
 The two fight, but Lucan flees as the authorities arrive.
 Galahad is taken into custody by Lafayette and Igraine, charged with treason, and sentenced to death.

 After several weeks, Galahad escapes captivity in the Westminster Catacombs and attempts to flee only to be cornered.
-Facing re-imprisonment, Galahad throws himself off a ledge into the River Thames and is recovered by Nikola Tesla, the Order's armourer with help from an old man.
+Facing re-imprisonment, Galahad throws himself off a ledge into the River Thames and is recovered by Nikola Tesla (Yuri Lowenthal), the Order's armourer with help from an old man.
 Tesla seeks help from Lakshmi to help take care of him.
 Lakshmi reveals to Galahad, upon being questioned about her having blackwater, that she was bestowed a knighthood by Sir Bors de Ganis.
 Fearing that Tesla has come under suspicion, Galahad returns to Westminster in an attempt to extract him.
 He finds Tesla alive but also encounters Lucan in the laboratory.
 The two fight a second time with Galahad emerging the victor.
 The mortally wounded Lucan expresses regret for having betrayed the Order, claiming that he did so in order to save his race from extinction.
 The two are discovered by the Lord Chancellor, who confesses his knowledge of Lucan's true nature.
 He reveals to Galahad that centuries before he had fought and destroyed an entire tribe of Lycans, but could not bring himself to kill the infant Lucan, who he adopted as a son instead.
 The Lord Chancellor orders that evidence of Lucan's betrayal may not be used to exonerate Galahad and must be kept a secret for the sake of the Order.
 Unwilling to kill his son, he leaves Galahad to administer the coup de grace, then banishes Galahad from London.
 The two former comrades reconcile, and a remorseful Galahad raises his weapon and fires, killing Lucan, as the screen cuts to black.

 In a post-credits scene, Galahad is seen on the roof of a building overlooking London, which has been put under martial law.
 He is warned by Tesla over the radio that the police could strike anytime and that they should leave the city immediately.
 Galahad reminds Tesla that he is "Galahad no more".